-When a distracted driving causes a car accident and someone else suffers injury as a result, the at-fault driver may be held legally liable for the injured person’s medical costs and other damages.
-If you were hurt by a driver who was texting at the time of your accident, you may need the help of an experienced attorney who could help you hold the at-fault driver responsible in court.
-Call a Marion County texting while driving car accident lawyer at Sevenish Law Firm now to learn more.
+When distracted driving causes a car accident and someone else suffers injury as a result, the at-fault driver may be held legally liable for the injured person’s medical costs and other damages.
+If you were hurt by a driver who was texting at the time of your accident, you may need the help of a personal injury attorney.
+We can help you hold the at-fault driver responsible in court.
+Learn more about working with our Marion County texting while driving car accident lawyer at Sevenish Law Firm, P.C.

 Texting While Driving Laws in Marion County

-Not only is texting while driving dangerous, it is also against the law.
-Indiana Code § 9-21-8-59 prohibits using a telecommunications device to type, send, or read a text message or an email while operating a motor vehicle.
+Not only is texting while driving dangerous, but it is also against the law.
+IC § 9-21-8-59 prohibits using a telecommunications device to type, send, or read a text message or email while operating a motor vehicle.
 Drivers caught texting while driving face a fine of up to $500.
-Additionally, minors under the age of 18 are banned from all cellphone usage while driving.
+Additionally, minors under the age of 18 are banned from all cell phone usage while driving.

 For a free legal consultation with a texting while driving accidents lawyer serving Marion County, call 317-636-7777

 If a driver who is texting behind the wheel strikes another driver, cyclist, or pedestrian, they will likely cause injuries due to the crash.
-If that happens, a texting while driving car accident attorney in Marion County could help an injured person prove in a civil suit that the distracted driver’s negligence caused the crash.
+If that happened to you or to someone you love, our texting while driving car accident attorney in Marion County can help prove in a civil suit that the distracted driver’s negligence caused the crash.

-Proving negligence is an important step in an auto accident lawsuit.
-Negligence occurs when a driver fails to take reasonable action to protect the safety of others, and that failure causes harm to another person.
+Proving negligence is an important step in your auto accident lawsuit.
+Negligence occurs when the driver fails to take reasonable action to protect the safety of others, and that failure causes harm to another person and has financial consequences.

-In the case of a distracted driver who causes an accident, that driver would likely be considered negligent since they could have taken reasonable action—such as putting their cellphone away—to avoid an accident but chose not to.
-In such cases, the injured person could file suit for compensation related to their medical bills, auto repair costs, lost wages during recovery, and general pain and suffering.
+In the case of the distracted driver who caused your accident, they would likely be considered negligent since they could have taken reasonable action—such as putting their cell phone away—to avoid an accident but chose not to.
+In such cases, as the injured person, you could file a personal injury insurance claim or lawsuit for compensation related to your medical bills, auto repair costs, lost wages during recovery, and general pain and suffering.